Six bombshells dropped during Kanye West's latest interview

 2. Ye says signing Big Sean was the worst thing he ever did

-During the interview, Ye ripped into Big Sean saying that signing him to his label G.O.O.D.
+During the interview, Ye ripped into Big Sean saying that signing him to his label G.O.O.D was the worst thing he’s ever done.

 Love Hip Hop?